dvidos/handcrafted-os/nursery/build-attempt3/kernel/filesys2/readme.md

 # filesys

+This filesystem attempt (as opposed to the previous one) is aimed at being somewhat POSIX compliant, to allow us porting useful software to our system (e.g. editor, tcc, etc)

 There's at least three distinct layers for file system:

 * The FS driver, for discrete file system types, operating with the disk blocks (fat, ext2, sfs etc)